psiphi75/rtjsrt/notes.md

 It's going be slow for some time, read: https://groups.google.com/a/chromium.org/forum/#!topic/chromium-discuss/VEbF2KEmV-I

-# 06 - Change vector to not create a new vector
+# 06 - Enhanced vector math to re-use objects

+# 07 - Use const and let